LIFETIME DEAL — LIMITED TIME

 Step 6: Avoid Stereotypes by Adding Complexity

-If your main character is a big, tough warrior, maybe they’re actually quite gentle and soft-spoken off the battlefield and secretly passionate about gardening—something readers wouldn’t expect!
+For instance, if your main character is a big, tough warrior, maybe they’re gentle and soft-spoken off the battlefield.
+Maybe they’re secretly passionate about gardening and can name every plant like it’s a family member.
+That doesn’t make them less believable—it makes them more believable.

 Step 7: Ensure Characters Grow and Develop Throughout the Story

-A selfish character could learn empathy after working with teammates, or someone timid might slowly gain confidence after a series of small victories.
+A selfish character could learn empathy after working with teammates who don’t give up on them.
+A timid character might gain confidence through a series of small victories, not one magical moment.
+The key is that the growth comes from cause and effect.

 Step 8: Show Relationships and Genuine Interactions Between Characters